CF1004/YTMusic_Playlist_Scraper/README.md

 ⚙️ Overview

 This project connects three key technologies — Python, Excel, and SQL — to create a full data pipeline:

-Automated login to YouTube Music using Selenium and Chrome debugging mode.
+1. Automated login to YouTube Music using Selenium and Chrome debugging mode.

-Playlist scraping with dynamic scrolling and XPath-based element detection.
+2. Playlist scraping with dynamic scrolling and XPath-based element detection.

-Data transfer from Excel into an SQL Server database using pyodbc and pandas.
+3. Data transfer from Excel into an SQL Server database using pyodbc and pandas.

-Built to handle over 2,000+ tracks and playlists efficiently — zero manual entry.
+Designed to automate scraping for a multitude of playlists - no manual entry required.

 🧰 Tools & Skills

-Python (Selenium, Pandas, PyODBC)
+- Python (Selenium, Pandas, PyODBC)

-SQL Server for data storage and schema design
+- SQL Server for data storage and schema design

-Excel for intermediate data cleaning
+- Excel for intermediate data cleaning

-XPath / HTML parsing

-Automation & data engineering workflow
+- Automation & data engineering

 🧩 Project Flow
 Step	Description
 1. Login  Launches Chrome via debugging port and injects valid cookies for YT Music login.
 2. Scrape Uses Selenium to scroll, detect, and extract playlist names, songs, artists, and albums.
 3. Import	Cleans and loads the final Excel dataset into SQL tables (Playlists, Songs, Artists, etc.).

 🗃️ Database Design